A gay jaunt into the memories of how Sirca's favorite couple came to be, as transcribed by CrossroadsPony

 Andee flailed in surprise but Samael kept his firm grip around him as he jerked his head toward the door.
 "Shhhh..."

 The bat's ears twisted around and he instantly fell silent as he picked up the sound of the guard's steps.
-He scowled up at Samael all the same, but chupa only half-smiled as he maintained the one-armed hug and held Andee against his broad chest until the footfalls went past the door and continued toward the other end of the outer hallway.
+He scowled up at Samael all the same, but the chupa only half-smiled as he maintained the one-armed hug and held Andee against his broad chest until the footfalls went past the door and continued toward the other end of the outer hallway.

-"Swear to gods, puppy, you ever had a personal bubble?"
+"Swear to god, puppy, you ever had a personal bubble?"
 Andee grumbled as Samael finally let him drop down to the thankfully-carpeted floors.
 The bat brushed himself off and adjusted his hat while the chupa just smiled and shrugged amicably.
 "Yeah, didn't think so."
 He made a face as he peered down the new hallway.
-"Fuck, why do rich fuckers have so many rooms, how often does the asshole even go in all 'em?"
+"Fuck, why do rich fuckers have so many rooms, how often does the asshole even go in all of 'em?"

 Andee snorted quietly in amusement and led Samael into yet another door.
 "I ain't gonna stop ya," the bat chortled before he grinned and rubbed his hands together.
 "Ha, here we go!"

 They stepped into a large office and Samael was quick to push the door shut behind them as Andee prowled across the room and started to search for his prize.
 Samael gave a low whistle as he ambled around in the opposite direction.
 "Hot damn, 'n I thought Nelson had nice digs..."